Prinz Adalbert-class cruiser: Armament

 Prinz Adalbert and Friedrich Carl were armed with a main battery of four 21 cm SK L/40 guns in two twin turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun's length is forty times its bore diameter.) one on either end of the main superstructure fore and aft.
 The four guns were supplied with a total of 340 rounds of ammunition, or 85 shells per gun.
-The shells were a mixture of armor-piercing and high-explosive rounds.
+The shells were a mixture of armor-piercing, high-explosive, and solid steel rounds.
 The C/04 turrets could depress to −5° and elevate to 30°, which provided a maximum range of 16260 yd.
 Each mount was elevated and loaded by hand, but the turrets were rotated electrically.
 The 21 cm gun fired a 238 lb shell at a muzzle velocity of 2559 ft/s.
+At a range of 5600 m, the armor-piercing shell could penetrate 140 mm of nickel steel armor; when range fell to 4100 m, its penetration capabilities increased to 230 mm.
+The 21 cm caliber would remain the standard for all subsequent armored cruiser designs.

 The ships' secondary armament consisted of ten 15 cm SK L/40 guns, all placed in the sides of the hulls.
 Three guns were mounted in casemates amidships on either side, with a pair of gun turrets above them.
 These guns were provided with a total of 1,400 shells, or 140 per gun.
 These guns fired a 88.2 lb projectile at a muzzle velocity of 2625 ft/s per second; these shells included armor-piercing, semi-armor-piercing, high-explosive, common, and shrapnel rounds.
 The guns could elevate to 30°, allowing a maximum range of 15200 yd.

 The ships also carried twelve 8.8 cm SK L/35 guns in C/01 pivot mounts for close-in defense; these were arranged in groups of four in shielded pivot mounts.
 Four guns were mounted around the forward conning tower, four were located around the rear two funnels amidships, with the last four guns placed on top of the rear superstructure.
 These guns fired the C/01 semi-armor-piercing 9.8 kg shell at a muzzle velocity of 690 m per second; the lighter 7 kg high-explosive round was also provided.
 The guns could elevate to 25° and could engage targets out to 8000 m.

 The vessels' armament was rounded out by four 45 cm submerged torpedo tubes.
 They were mounted in the bow, stern, and on each broadside, and supplied with eleven torpedoes.